danb35/freenas-iocage-plex/README.md

 Optional configuration values include:

-* USE_PLEXPASS - If set to 1, the script will download and install the PlexPass version of Plex Media Server.
+* USE_PLEXPASS - If set to 1, the script will download and install the beta version of Plex Media Server.
+Note that all PlexPass features are available in the stable version, as well.
 Defaults to 0.
 * PLEX_CONFIG_PATH - The path to store your Plex metadata and configuration.
 Defaults to `$POOL_PATH/plex_data`.
+* NETMASK - The netmask, in bits, for the network the Plex jail will be on.
+Defaults to '24', which is '255.255.255.0'.

 $PLEX_CONFIG_PATH need not exist before running this script; if it doesn't, the script will create it.
 The script will also set ownership of that directory to the user/group IDs for Plex Media Server.
 If this directory already exists, it **must not** be using Windows permissions.

 Note that if the script creates $PLEX_CONFIG_PATH, it will create it as a **directory**, not as a dataset.
 This means that it will not appear in, e.g., the Storage section of the FreeNAS GUI, where you could easily see how much space it's using, compression ratio, etc.  If you want these capabilities, you should create the dataset before running the script, and then ensure that $PLEX_CONFIG_PATH is set appropriately.

 Once you've prepared the configuration file, run the script by running `./plex-jail.sh`.
 It should run for a few minutes and report completion.
 You can then add storage to your jail as desired (see [Uncle Fester's Guide](https://www.familybrown.org/dokuwiki/doku.php?id=fester112:jails_plex#configure_a_mount_point) for one example), and log in to configure your media server.

+Note that if you are interested in using hardware transcode, there are [instructions for setting this up in FreeNAS 11.3](https://github.com/kern2011/Freenas-Quicksync).